|

 - Same reserved area must be used for the variable-data

 imprint on all plates.
-Up to two variable-data fields per plate can
+Up to three variable-data fields per plate can

 be designated.

-- A monospaced font must be used, one per variable-data
+- A monospaced font from our library must be used, one per variable-data

 field.
 “Monospaced” means a typeface where each character in